 • For FHA loans with an LTV of less than 90%, the Annual MIP will be collected for 11 years.

-To establish your annual MIP, the term length is considered.
-Then, the Loan-to-Value (LTV) must be factored in, as well as if the loan is a “Jumbo” or not.
+Loan term length, Loan amount, and Loan-to-Value are also considered.
 Your Annual MIP is then calculated as a percentage of your total loan amount, which is then divided by 12 and added to your monthly payments.
+Learn more

 Some of the important steps that need to be completed for an FHA Loan Approval are: